 Since entry of the Consent Judgment, DEQ staff has continued inspections to verify compliance with its terms, including odor control requirements.
 The DEQ may determine that additional odor control measures are necessary if the DEQ identifies Rule 901 nuisance odors attributed to the Company.
 If so, the DEQ must provide written notice to the Company seeking additional odor control measures.
+On July 31, 2018, a written Notice of Determination of Necessity for Additional Measures was provided to the company's attorney.
+The written notice states that the measures described in Section III of the Consent Judgement have proven insufficient to control odors from the facility.
+The notice included, the number and type of odor complaints received by the AQD and attributed to operation of the facility, the estimated time duration of each odor incident, field observations of each odor incident that the AQD alleges constituted a violation of Rule 901, and the basis for AQD's determination that the odors are attributable to the facility.

 Additionally, the facility was cited for multiple emission limit violations for particulate matter (PM), carbon monoxide (CO), and sulfur dioxide (SO2) during both 2015 and 2016 (see facility file).
 As a result, a Consent Order was developed and underwent public comment from December 12, 2016 through March 8, 2017.
 A public hearing was held on March 8, 2017.
-The AQD is currently addressing comments to the proposed Consent Order.
-The proposed Consent Order requires the Company to comply with an approved Startup, Shutdown, and Malfunction Plan (SSM); to comply with existing PM, CO, and SO2 emission limits for three boilers; and comply with the quality assurance requirements for the continuous emission monitoring systems (CEMS) that are in operation at the facility.
-At the time of this report, the Consent Order has not been finalized.
+The Consent Order requires the Company to comply with an approved Startup, Shutdown, and Malfunction Plan (SSM); to comply with existing PM, CO, and SO2 emission limits for three boilers; and comply with the quality assurance requirements for the continuous emission monitoring systems (CEMS) that are in operation at the facility.
+The Consent Order (AQD No. 6-2017) has an effective date of June 19, 2017.